 The existing EtherCAT axis mapping is lost when using Import and replace.
 Additionally, profiles assigned to Cam blocks are cleared at this time.

-- 1. Double-click on EtherCAT in the Project View to open the "EtherCAT Devices tab" (p.
-305) tab so you can reassign the axes. - 2.
-Double-click on any Cam blocks, and set the Profile_Name parameter.
+1. Double-click on EtherCAT in the Project View to open the EtherCAT Devices tab tab so you can reassign the axes.

 5.1.2.10 PLCopen